mmistakes/jekyll-theme-basically-basic/about.md

 I also enjoy skiing, mountain biking, and photography.

 #### Let's connect
 Interested in any of the above topics?
 Let's chat!
-You can reach me at dth.hoshizaki @ gmail.com.
+You can reach me at dth.hoshizaki at gmail.com.